ArcaneEngineer/ECS-tutorials/part2.md

 }
 ```

-You can see that each of these methods has a very specific scope and purpose -- they each relate to different aspects of the tank's physical form and its operation.
+You can see that each of these methods has a very specific scope and purpose -- they each relate to different aspects of the tank's form and its operation.
+That is, to its component _composition_.

 So, bullets eh?
-And how will we process them?
-The second function shows the entirety of what happens for bullets. `updateTransform()` applies a basic equation of motion (velocity without acceleration) to each entity's position (`transform`), each tick of the simulation.
-Crucially, this is another example of _inter-component, intra-entity_ interaction.
+How will we process them?
+The second function  `updateTransform()` shows the entirety of what happens for bullets.
+It applies a basic equation of motion (velocity without acceleration) to each entity's position (`transform`), each tick of the simulation.
+This is another example of _inter-component, intra-entity_ interaction.
 In part 3, we will look also at _inter-entity_ interactions.
 More interestingly, this  `updateTransform()`  is used _for both tanks and bullets_, with no knowledge of the other differences between them.
-This is one strength of [composition-based]() systems like ECS.
+It could be used for any other type of moving entity we can dream up, too.
+This is a strength of [composition-based]() systems like ECS.

-Well as it happens, the conditional logic in our new `processComponents()` ECS master function neatly handles that for us.
-It carefully selects components that are applicable to the two different kinds of processing represented by `updateTransform` vs. `updateTurret` respectively.
-We will not ask a tank's `transform` to fire a bullet, and we will not ask a `turret` to move along a straight line.
+As it happens, the conditional logic in our new `processComponents()` ECS master function neatly handles things for us: It carefully selects components that are applicable to the two different kinds of processing represented by `updateTransform` vs. `updateTurret` respectively.
+We will not ask a tank's `transform` to fire a bullet, nor will we ask a `turret` to move along a straight line.
+Instead, we process according to what kind of entity we have in hand.

 ### Running Rendering logic over complex components

 Finally, we're going to need to update how we render things.
 All we really do here is set up a nested `if` block to catch whether this is a tank or a bullet.
-If it's a tank, the logic is largely the same as in part 1.
+If it's a tank, the logic is largely the same as in [[part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md)](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md).
 If it's a bullet, there is a small new block of logic to draw it differently from how we draw tanks, of course.

 ```
 function renderEntities()